Frequently Asked Questions

 Where do Labor Summer alumni go after the program?

-Alumni of the Labor Summer program have gone on to work as organizers, program managers, research analysts, and more with the following organizations: IFPTE Local 21, CAA (Chinese for Affirmative Action), UNITE HERE 2850, California Workforce Development Board, NUHW (National Union of Healthcare Workers), SEIU, and others!
+Alumni of the Labor Summer program have gone on to work as organizers, program managers, research analysts, and more with the following organizations: IFPTE Local 21, CAA (Chinese for Affirmative Action), UNITE HERE 2850, California Workforce Development Board, NUHW (National Union of Healthcare Workers), SEIU, UAW, and others!

 Will there be any COVID safety protocols in place during this program?